Stavvos/miniGame/README.md

 - Once you've downloaded the cmake installer run it and follow the prompts.

 - Now that you have cmake navigate to the project's root folder using powershell.
-You can achive this by right clicking on the  root folder and selecting "open in terminal".
+You can achieve this by right-clicking on the  root folder and selecting "open in terminal".

 - Now create the build folder using: mkdir build.